Characters: Arpeggio of Blue Steel

 Former Sonar operator of I-401.
 Transfers to the ''Hakugei.'

-Love Cannot Overcome: Even though she was the first crew member to join the Blue Steel because she was in love with Gunzou, his many attempts that almost got him killed was just too much as she couldn't bare seeing him die.
+- Love Cannot Overcome: Even though she was the first crew member to join the Blue Steel because she was in love with Gunzou, his many attempts that almost got him killed was just too much as she couldn't bear seeing him die.

 Prime Minister of the Northern District and a Design Child.